mgp123/mgp123.github.io/_posts/2021-10-5-information-theory-notes.md

 - *Alfred V. Aho and Jeffrey D. Ullman.
 1972.
 The theory of parsing, translation, and compiling*.
 This is for the short section on context free grammars.
 I haven't searched for references connecting context free grammars with encoding but someone must have thought of it already.
 - *Alexandre B. Tsybakov.
 2008.
 Introduction to Nonparametric Estimation*.
 The proof for the KL-divergence bound on the L1-distance was taken almost verbatim from chapter 2.

 Any content not in those references is *more likely to be wrong*  as I have reasoned it myself.
-Hopefully everything is correct but and I am not an expert.
+Hopefully everything is correct but I am not an expert.
 That being said...